Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Points earned with the Chase Sapphire Preferred are called Ultimate Rewards and are tied to Chase bank.
 How much your points are worth depends on how you redeem them.

 Ultimate Rewards points redeemed as cash back are worth 1 cent apiece.
 You can apply these points to pay off your credit card statement at any time.
-For example, a 60,000-point bonus is worth $600 in this case.
+For example, an 80,000-point bonus is worth $800 in this case.
 This is generally a bad idea because the value is much lower than what you would get by using your points for travel.

 Another way, and often one of the best ways, to redeem Ultimate Rewards points is by transferring them to one of Chase’s airline or hotel partners.